devk-insurance/devk-meetups/README.md

 # {DEV}elopers {K}öln Meetups
 DEVK Meetups Documents and Presentation

+We at [DEVK](https://www.devk.de) are working actively in technologies and methods to bring our apps to the next level.
+@DEVK Meetups, Cologne we try to find topics, in which we are interesting in and look at two alternatives which we can compare of.
+Examples of some interesting topics are:

+- UI Frameworks: GWT vs. VueJS
+- Microservice vs. Monolith
+- Rancher vs. OpenShift
+- Scrum vs. V-Model
+- Spring Boot vs. Quarkus

 In this repository you will find all presentations @DEVK Meetups, Cologne

 Date | Title | Directory